nlfiedler/zorigami/README.md

 This project has been a work-in-progress since 2014 and there are still some items that have not yet been implemented.
 The most notable of these are:

+* This software is provided "as-is", WITHOUT WARRANTY OF ANY KIND, see the `LICENSE` for details.
 * The database schema and pack file formats have changed radically over the years.
 It may happen again.
-* No automatic pruning of the snapshots to keep the database size to a reasonable limit.
+* No automatic pruning of the snapshots which would keep the database size to a reasonable limit.
 * Object-to-bucket allocation is very primitive and needs improvement.
 * Restoring to dissimilar hardware is not yet an easy task.
-* No readily available build, you will need to build and deploy manually.
+* No readily available binaries you will need to build and deploy it yourself.
 * No QoS control on uploads over the network so a backup can slow everything else to a crawl.
-* Backup procedure operates file-by-file (not _point-in-time_) and hence may record changed content incorrectly.
+* Backup procedure operates file-by-file (not _point-in-time_) and hence may record changed content incorrectly or inconsistently (such as with database files).

 ## Building and Testing